-3. The Language Lab and Cultural Center (LLCC).
+6. The Language Lab and Cultural Center (LLCC)

 - a.
-The LLCC, located in LRC 232B & C, is a valuable resource for developing foreign language proficiency. - b.
-The student needs to spend an extra 5 hours outside of class time watching videos or using the CD ROM as directed by the instructor.

-These hours must be logged in by the student and verified by the lab c. assistant.
+The LLCC, located in LRC 232B & C, is a valuable resource for developing foreign language proficiency and provides media resources as well as knowledgeable peer tutors for conversing in the target language. - b.
+The student needs to spend an extra 5 hours outside of class time in target language conversation and other activities as directed by the instructor.
+The LLCC deadlines are posted in the LLCC and on D2L c.
+The student must log in his or her LLCC hours and activities on VISION before the deadline.